-Geometric Dimensioning and Tolerancing has extensive use in automotive industries, has been identified as a required skill in the Quality System Requirement section of Automotive Industry Action Group’s (AIAG) new quality standard.
+Geometric Dimensioning and Tolerancing or GD&T has extensive use in automotive industries, has been identified as a required skill in the Quality System Requirement section of Automotive Industry Action Group’s (AIAG) new quality standard.

 TS16949:2002 “Suppliers who design the activity should be qualified in the skill of Geometric Dimensioning and Tolerancing as appropriate.”

-- Understand and explain the standard requirements, philosophies, concepts, design and tolerance rules, convention, symbols
+- First of all, Explain the standard requirements, philosophies, concepts, design and tolerance rules, convention, symbols.

-- Understanding common mistakes and misconception in specifying and verifying GD&T requirements;
+- The second point is understanding common mistakes and misconceptions in specifying and verifying it requirements.

-- Apply GD&T rules, tolerances, symbols, modifiers in part and gage drawings to communicate precisely the part and function design requirements/intents, consistently throughout the product life-cycle;
+- Then next apply GD&T rules, tolerances, symbols, modifiers in part and gage drawings to communicate precisely the part and function design requirements/intents, consistently throughout the product life-cycle.

 Who Should Attend